|Head Rice Improvement-89

 Project Leader and Principal UC Investigators

-Shu Geng, professor, Dept of Agronomy & Range Science, UC Davis
+Shu Geng,professor, Department of Agronomy and Range Science, University of California, Davis

 How to improve the quality and quantity of head

 rice-and hence grower profitability-is the focus of research in this area.

 Much of the work during 1989 centered around development of a comprehensive